Mary Lago Collection.

 The collection is supplemented by extensive files related to each of her books, proof copies of these books, and files related to her academic career, honors, awards, and memorabilia.
 Personal material includes her journals and diaries that depict the tenuous position of a woman in the male-dominated profession of the early seventies.
 The book collection fully supports research in Edwardian and Victorian literature and also contains a representative selection of recent Bengali literature.

-The books in the collection have been cataloged and are now available through the MERLIN collection level heading Mary Lago Collection (University of Missouri–Columbia.
-Libraries), the University's online catalog.
-A folder level inventory to the manuscripts and correspondence is also available.
+The books in the collection have been cataloged and are available through the collection level heading Mary Lago Collection (University of Missouri–Columbia.
+Libraries) in the University's online catalog.

 III.
 Course Materials